 (b) 10 years, in the case of rotary meters; and

-(c) 10 years, in the case of diaphragm meters with a badged capacity of more than 12 m3 per hour; and
+(c) 10 years, in the case of diaphragm meters with a badged capacity of more than 12 m3 per hour in air; and

-(d) 14 years, in the case of diaphragm meters with a badged capacity of more than 6 m3 per hour but not more than 12 m3 per hour; and
+(d) 14 years, in the case of diaphragm meters with a badged capacity of more than 7.5 m3 per hour in air but not more than 12 m3 per hour in air; and

-(e) 18 years, in the case of diaphragm meters with a badged capacity of not more than 6 m3 per hour,
+(e) 18 years, in the case of diaphragm meters with a badged capacity of not more than 7.5 m3 per hour in air,

 and in each case the first interval is to be calculated from the date of installation.

+[Regulation 16 amended in Gazette 11 Oct 2016 p.
+4535.]

 17. Alternative requirements to r.
 15 or 16, approval of

 (1) The Director may give approval in writing for a network operator, when supplying gas in a place or from a part of a distribution system described in the approval, to comply with an alternative requirement instead of a requirement under regulation 15 or 16.